 National Arts Council

-SAM offers visits to the museum for members of the media who hold a valid media pass.
+SAM offers visits to the museum's exhibitions for members of the media who hold a valid media pass.
 Please contact us at least 3 working days in advance to arrange for a media visit.

 For media photography and filming requests, please download and complete the Media Shoot Application Form and email it back to us at least 2 weeks in advance.
 Applications are subject to approval by the museum.